Video Marketing Continues to Reign Supreme 🎥

 So far, we've discussed the trendiest developments in video and the exciting new tools, platforms, and tastes that drive them.
 But, to take advantage of the continuous dominance of video on social media, many tried-and-true principles still hold up.
 People are still interested in how-to videos, interviews, demos, and live streams.
 Facebook Live and YouTube are still suitable places to reach your audiences.
 You'll want to make your video mobile friendly.
 And, you’ll want to bring your users in, even if they discover your content in a crowded room, by adding subtitles to your video so they can watch it on low volume or mute.
 And none of these videos need to be herculean achievements—15 seconds is perfect on TikTok.
 In comparison, HubSpot recommends video lengths of 30 seconds on Instagram, 45 seconds on Twitter, one minute for a simple Facebook video, and two minutes on YouTube.

-If looking to leverage Video Marketing effectively, make sure to have the following in place:
+If you are looking to leverage Video Marketing effectively in your Content Marketing, make sure to have the following in place:

 A clear and compelling message